 Policies related to other elements such as Transportation, Agricultural Resources, Natural Resources, and Economic Development also have a bearing on land use.
 The Town intends to apply all applicable town plan objectives and policies in making any land use decision.
 There may be some situations where unique circumstances on specific sites are not specifically addressed by these policies.
 In such cases, the Plan Commission and the Town Board will use their best judgment to arrive at a resolution that is consistent with the goals of the plan.
 We will work with the individuals involved to try to meet the goals of the property owner as well as those of the town.

-Density
+Density – Done (John)

 The Town of Vermont has adopted a 1:35 acre density policy, which allows one potential development right per 35 acres owned as of January 1, 1985.
 The number of potential development rights associated with a property runs with the land; potential development rights are neither created nor destroyed when land is divided or transferred.